joshtnguyen/ThreadSafe/README.md

 ### Team Member 4: Alvin Cheng (Frontend and Back-end Developer)
 - Created a comprehensive ER diagram and database schema
-- Implemented MySQL database with full relational integrity
+- Implemented SQLite database with full relational integrity
 - Developed backend logic using the Python Flask framework
 - Ensured domain constraints and referential integrity on foreign keys
 - Implemented an authentication system and session management
+- Built robust secure end to end messaging in real time for 1-1 and group chats

 ### Team Member 5: Malcom Dyer (Frontend and Back-end Developer)
 - Built a responsive user interface with modern HTML5/CSS3